Employers are frustrated. They want to take advantage of one of the most powerful recruiting engines that is available today.

 Sourcing Strategy & Recruitment Marketing Using Jobiak: Examples

-Here are some examples of instances where Jobiak can produce appropriate tagging results from nuanced posts.
+Here are some examples of instances where Jobiak can produce appropriate tagging results from nuanced posts to align with your sourcing strategy.
 All of these examples align with Google Talent Solution capabilities:

 Automatic spelling correction